 The maturity method is a convenient approach to predict the early age strength gain of concrete, using the principle that the concrete strength is directly related to the hydration temperature history of cementitious paste.
 The maturity concept for estimating the strength gain of concrete is described in ASTM C1074, Standard Practice for Estimating Concrete Strength by the Maturity Method.
-This method can potentially address many immediate challenges facing the concrete industry such as predicting appropriate time for formwork stripping and post-tensioning, especially at low temperatures while the strength development of concrete is hindered; and optimizing concrete mix design and concrete curing conditions (e.g. concrete heating at low temperatures or surface protection in hot-dry weathers).
-Lack of an accurate estimation of strength at early ages of construction is twofold: contractors either wait too long for next action (e.g. stripping formwork) which is costly due to delays in completing the project, or they act prematurely which could cause the concrete structure to crack – that would lead to future durability and performance issues – or even structural collapse.
+This method can potentially address many immediate challenges facing the concrete industry such as predicting the appropriate time for formwork stripping and post-tensioning, especially at low temperatures while the strength development of concrete is hindered; and optimizing concrete mix formula and concrete curing conditions (e.g. concrete heating at low temperatures or surface protection in hot-dry weathers).
+Lack of an accurate estimation of strength at early ages of construction is twofold: contractors either wait too long for the next action (e.g. stripping formwork) which is costly due to delays in completing the project, or they act prematurely which could cause the concrete structure to crack – that would lead to future durability and performance issues – or even structural collapse.

-In most construction sites, field-cured concrete samples are tested to strength at various ages during the first week since concrete is poured, in order to make a decision on formwork removal.
+In most construction sites, field-cured concrete samples are tested for strength at various ages during the first week since concrete is poured, in order to make a decision on formwork removal.
 ASTM C873 offers a test method for cast-in-place cylindrical specimens.
-These specimens can be removed later for measuring the compressive strength of concrete in the lab.
+These specimens can be removed later to measure the compressive strength of concrete in the lab.
 Usually, if the concrete reaches 75% of its designed strength, the structural engineers allow for the striping of forms.
 The problem, however, is that only one specimen is crushed for strength estimation.
 This is not necessarily accurate.
 This method is limited to use in horizontal and thick concrete elements like slabs.
-In addition, the construction crew is usually on the job site while they are waiting to hear about the compressive strength result from the lab.
+In addition, the construction crew is usually on the job site while they are waiting to hear about the compressive strength results from the lab.
 This adds to the cost of construction and its uncertainty decreases the efficiency of the construction.

-Such approaches to compressive strength evaluation may cause concrete contractors to make conservative decisions, face more complicated technical problem (e.g. delay in formwork stripping, and unnecessary long-term curing and surface protection), and spend more financial resources.
+Such approaches to compressive strength evaluation may cause concrete contractors to make conservative decisions, face more complicated technical problems (e.g. delay in formwork stripping, and unnecessary long-term curing and surface protection), and spend more financial resources.

 This technical article describes how the maturity curve is developed, and how it is applied for on-site estimation of the compressive strength of concrete.

-Where: M(t) is the maturity index at age t; Ta is the average temperature during time interval ∆t; T0 is the datum temperature.
+Where: M(t) is the maturity index at age t; Ta is the average temperature during time interval ?t; T0 is the datum temperature.
 ASTM C1074 provides a standard procedure to find the datum temperature for a specific mix design.
-However, most of previous studies suggest a practical estimation of the datum temperature that is between 0 °C and -10 °C. Indeed, this is the temperature at which the hydration of cementitious paste stops; hence the strength development of concrete ceases.
-Unpublished results by Giatec Scientific Inc. show that this temperature resides within an interval between 0 °C and -5 °C dependent on the concrete mix design. <
+However, most of the previous studies suggest a practical estimation of the datum temperature that is between 0 °C and -10 °C. Indeed, this is the temperature at which the hydration of cementitious paste stops; hence the strength development of concrete ceases.
+Unpublished results by Giatec Scientific Inc. show that this temperature resides within an interval between 0 °C and -5 °C dependent on the concrete mix formula.

-The second approach is the Arrhenius function that assumes there is an exponential relationship between the compressive strength and hydration temperature.
-The maturity index is defined in form of an equivalent age at a reference temperature.
+The second approach is the Arrhenius function which assumes there is an exponential relationship between the compressive strength and hydration temperature.
+The maturity index is defined in the form of an equivalent age at a reference temperature.
 It means the actual age should be normalized to the reference temperature in order to estimate the compressive strength.
 This function needs a value of activation energy that can be determined as the procedure detailed in ASTM C1074.